sub-arctic/software-task-1/docs/debug.md

 command=self.simulation_canvas.simulation_controller.set_gravity
 ```

-Without looking manually back through all relevant class initalization, it is not clear what this could be; is it a function (ignore the set directive)?
+Without looking manually back through all relevant class initialization, it is not clear what this could be; is it a function (ignore the set directive)?
 What class does it belong to?

 We can gather information using the print function: